 Christmas Pudding Ice Cream

-One of the simplest ways to use up, or even replace, the pudding on Christmas day is to incorporate it into a vanilla flavored ice cream.
+One of the simplest ways to use up, or even replace, the pudding on Christmas day is to incorporate it into vanilla ice cream.
 The Christmas Pudding ice cream can be kept frozen for New Year's Eve to bring a festive flavor to the evening or eat as part of your Boxing Day buffet.
-Even better, this easy recipe works whether you are making your ice cream from scratch or using a shop bought one.
+Even better, this easy recipe works whether you are making your ice cream from scratch or using a shop-bought one.

 02 of 05